ARM-software/arm-trusted-firmware/docs/user-guide.md

 9. Running the software on FVP
 -------------------------------

-This version of the ARM Trusted Firmware has been tested on the following ARM FVPs (64-bit versions only).
+The AArch64 build of this version of ARM Trusted Firmware has been tested on the following ARM FVPs (64-bit host machine only).

 *   `Foundation_Platform` (Version 10.1, Build 10.1.32)
 *   `FVP_Base_AEMv8A-AEMv8A` (Version 7.7, Build 0.8.7701)
 *   `FVP_Base_Cortex-A57x4-A53x4` (Version 7.7, Build 0.8.7701)
 *   `FVP_Base_Cortex-A57x1-A53x1` (Version 7.7, Build 0.8.7701)
 *   `FVP_Base_Cortex-A57x2-A53x4` (Version 7.7, Build 0.8.7701)

+The AArch32 build of this version of ARM Trusted Firmware has been tested on the following ARM FVPs (64-bit host machine only).

+*   `FVP_Base_AEMv8A-AEMv8A` (Version 7.7, Build 0.8.7701)
+*   `FVP_Base_Cortex-A32x4` (Version 10.1, Build 10.1.32)

 NOTE: The build numbers quoted above are those reported by launching the FVP with the `--version` parameter.